gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Our documentation has received a facelift to match our new style.
 Check out the new look [DSL Reference](dsl/index.html) and [User Guide](userguide/userguide.html).

 The [DSL Reference](dsl/index.html) now indicates which features are deprecated or incubating.

+## Promoted features

+Promoted features are features that were *incubating* in previous versions of Gradle but are now supported and subject to our backwards compatibility policy.

+### Continue on failure (`--continue`)

+Often a high-level task is dependent on multiple smaller tasks.
+By default, Gradle will stop executing any task and fail the build as soon as one of these sub-tasks fails.
+This means that the build will finish sooner, but it does not reveal failures in other, independent sub-tasks.
+There are many times when you would like to find out as many failures as possible in a single build execution.
+For example, when you kick off a build before heading out to lunch, or running a nightly CI job.
+The `--continue` command-line option allows you to do just that.

+With the addition of [nicer reporting of multiple build failures](#multiple_build_failures), we now consider `--continue` a fully-fledged capability of Gradle, and have removed the `experimental` flag from this option.
+Please see the [User Guide section](userguide/tutorial_gradle_command_line.html#sec:continue_build_on_failure) for more details.

 ## Fixed Issues